anagno/DockerRecipes/rss/index.md

 !!!Note
     The first time configuration must be done automatically.
-I could not locate a way to automate it
+I could not locate a way to automate it.
+Remember also to activate the api

 ## Resources: